wenguang1111/hybrid_astar_planner/Notiz.md

 Recorder::getInstance()->saveData `<double>`("Dubins::calcRSL()::e_prime[1]",e_prime[1]);
 ```

 ## 01.02.2024

 I used Recorder class to record value of variables, analyzed value and define the variables with data Type which avoids Overflow problems.
 I use [CNL Lib](https://github.com/johnmcfarlane/cnl) to deliver fixed point data type, which allow me manuelly define the size of fractional part.
 I use Tool/CNL_Test.cpp to test the lib.
 There is coment in this file for command to compile the program.

 Parameter "USE_RECORDER" is defined in CMakeLists to make user ez to turn off/on record function.
 When the hybrid_astar.s lib is compiled, use HybridAStar/hybrid_astar.py to start the simulation and three markdown files will be created to record data in different data types.
 Use too/analyzer.py to analyze data range of each variable.
+The C++ standard should be 20 because of cnl lib.